codex-team/editor.js/docs/api.md

 `clean(taintString, config)` - method uses HTMLJanitor to clean taint string.

-CodeX Editor provides basic config without attributes, but you can inherit by passing your own config.
+Editor.js provides basic config without attributes, but you can inherit by passing your own config.

 If Tool enables inline-tools, we get it's sanitizing rules and merge with your passed custom rules.